Analytics Comparison – Most Popular Web Analytics Tools in 2021

 Yandex Metrica

-Put simply, Yandex is the Russian version of Google, and Yandex Metrica ⇱, is its analytical component.
-In most ways, Yandex Metrica works like Google's software, offering similar settings and parameters.
+Yandex is the Russian version of Google, and Yandex Metrica, is its analytical component.
+In most ways, Yandex Metrica works just like Google's software, offering similar settings and parameters.

-Like Google Analytics, Yandex Metrica is free, however, in some areas, it offers users more, such as greater insight into user behavior.
-For example, some of the features that Hotjar offers are provided by Yandex Metrica.
+Like Google Analytics, Yandex Metrica is free, however, in some areas, it offers greater insight into visitor behavior.
+For example, you'll find some of Hotjar's (premium) features provided by Yandex Metrica at no cost.

 Yandex is Russia's Google, with Metrica offering similar functionality to Google Metrics.

-This is not too different from Google, except that the latter cooperates with US authorities.
-Still, according to reports, Yandex is subject to increasing pressure from the Kremlin ⇱, which could create problems in conforming with the General Data Protection Regulation (GDPR).
+Yandex cooperates with Russian authorities, and Google works with the US government.
+Still, according to reports, Yandex is subject to increasing pressure from the Kremlin, which could create problems in conforming with the General Data Protection Regulation (GDPR).

 Essentially free